 It is impossible to avoid these things entirely, but our staff actively removes and keeps participants away from poison ivy.
 We employ guinea hens and chickens to help eat all of the ticks they can find, but we still strongly suggest that participants have someone they trust check them for ticks after adventuring at Treehouse World.

 What parts of Treehouse World are open now?

-For March 2017, the train treehouses (6), Greybeard Treehouse, Pirate Ship Captain’s Quarters, Leaf platform, and bridges/platforms in the Grove are open and access is included in General Admission.
-Ticketed Rides that are open include the Rock Climbing Area, the bungee trampoline and Archery tag.
-The Valley Creek Aerial Adventure Course, the starter zipline, and Walk the Plank are slated to open in Spring, 2017, but we don’t have exact dates yet.
+Train treehouses (6), Greybeard Treehouse, Pirate Ship Captain’s Quarters, Leaf Platform, and Bridges/Platforms in the Grove are open and access is included in General Admission.
+Ticketed Rides that are open include the Rock Climbing Area, the Bungy Trampoline, Archery Tag and The Valley Creek Aerial Adventure Course.
+The Buccaneer’s Zipline, and Walk the Plank activities are slated to open soon.
 For an up to date list of what is ready now and sneak previews of what is to come, please see our treehouses and adventure activities.

 How do I book a party or event?